 Where an occupant, owner or agent of a property suspects contamination, any resulting investigation or action is normally done privately or through the insurer without the matter being brought to the attention of State or local government.
 However, sometimes the Department and/or the LGA will become involved.

-The public health risks to people associated with a clan lab have been documented in the enHealth guidance on clandestine drug laboratories and public health risks (external site).
-These risks can be serious for a clan lab that operated within a residence, especially for more vulnerable populations such as young children.
+enHealth guidance on clandestine drug laboratories and public health risks (external site).
+These risks can be serious for a clan lab that operated within a residence, especially for more vulnerable populations such as young children or pregnant women.

 The report on the residues associated with smoking methylamphetamine (meth) (PDF 1MB), which is the main smoked drug that may give rise to property contamination, indicates that such properties are much more common that clan labs and the associated contamination and relative risks they represent are far less.
 The Department also reiterated this finding in its Public Health Risks of Residues from Smoking Methylamphetamine (PDF 174KB).

 Depending on the nature and the extent of the contamination a property may be required to be vacated until management action has occurred.
-The HMP Act may be used where any part of a house or building is deemed unfit for human habitation, i.e. where illegal drugs have been manufactured or resulted in contamination, then an unfit for habitation notice may be issued by an authorised officer to the owner or occupier.
+The Health Miscellaneous Provisions Act may be used where any part of a house or building is deemed unfit for human habitation, i.e. where illegal drugs have been manufactured or resulted in contamination, then an unfit for habitation notice may be issued by an authorised officer to the owner or occupier.

 More information